 - If you like to swim and dive, then you may consider becoming an underwater welder.
 They perform a variety of tasks including underwater construction, shipbuilding and repair, repairing and building dams, and many other tasks.
-They often work in the open ocean, but there are also plenty of opportunities on-shore with rivers and lakes. - Pipe welders work on large pipelines across many industries.
+They often work in the open ocean, but there are also plenty of opportunities onshore with rivers and lakes. - Pipe welders work on large pipelines across many industries.
 The natural gas and oil industries especially employ many pipe welders to work on their industrial pipelines that carry these materials thousands of miles.
-Pipe welders are some of the best-paid welders in the world, and if you're willing to travel for this career, you could easily make a six-figure income as a pipe welder. - Assemblers and fabricators can work on a variety of different items such as computers, boats, cars, appliances, and more.
-They have to be able to perform a variety of different welding processes and may work in various industries.
+Pipe welders are some of the best-paid welders in the world, and if you're willing to travel for this career, you could easily make a six-figure income as a pipe welder. - Assemblers and fabricators can work on a variety of different items, such as computers, boats, cars, appliances, and more.
+They must be able to perform a variety of different welding processes and may work in various industries.

-MECHANICAL TECHNOLOGY/CADD (DUNKIRK)
+MECHANICAL TECHNOLOGY-SPECIALIZATION IN COMPUTER-AIDED DESIGN & DRAFTING (CADD) (DUNKIRK)